mfturra/python-practice/notes.md

 - Regex (to learn)
 - Configuring a local gitignore.

+git branch: Provides user with name of current branch

+git pull
+- Combination: git fetch and git merge
+- git fetch downloads content from the specified remote repository.
+- git merge, merges the remote content refs and heads into a new local merge commit.
+- Event Summary: A branch is created to add or fix a feature that's disconnected from the main branch.
+When creating a new pull request, a new commit is created that merges the commits from the branch with those of the master.

+git pull --rebase
+- Event summary: When a remote commit is behind the local commits, the rebase copies the remote commits to the local origin/main commit history.

 ## Storing in database (UUID)
 - Need unique ID for any new entries.